Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

     --8<-- "includes/sdk-quickstart/quickstart-initialize-library.md"

-    ### Add dependencies
+    ### Install the dependency

     Amplitude recommends using Android Studio as an IDE and Gradle to manage dependencies.

     === "Gradle"

         If you are using Gradle in your project, include the following dependencies in `build.gradle` file.
-And the sync project with Gradle files.
+And then sync project with Gradle files.
         ```bash

         dependencies {